Ramanputhoor: Economy

 Ramanputhoor is well known for construction workers, who used to gather here in the morning before proceeding with the day's work.

 Other important buildings include Rita's Convent, an institution run by nuns where working women are provided boarding.
 There are several nursing homes in the area, the result of several locals who studied medicine from the 1970s onwards.
 Kalveedu, built of stones and concrete, is the first house built in this area.

 Notable persons

 Well-known people associated with Ramanputhoor include engineer and humanitarian Ln.
 Er.
 I. Nicholas, who designed & developed important agricultural processing machinery; Dr. Mariya Johnson Thirupapu, who received the first Grand Award for native doctor from the President of India; Dr. Dorothy, a paediatrician at Brooklyn Hospital in New York City; Mervin Alexander, the Postmaster General of Chennai; and, Dr. Henry Louis, an agricultural scientist credited with co-creating the hybrid variety of coconut palm.

+The new generation of people from Ramanputhoor are trail blazers and have made their mark in IC Design, AI and emerging fields.
+Women engineers have made notable contributions.
+Dr. Eustace Painkras an IC Design Engineer, developed SpiNNaker, a power-efficient chip multiprocessor which forms building block for the world leading brain behind the new generation of Supercomputers.